themancalledzac/edens.zac/README.md

       from a local machine to AWS.
 We have a bit of backend business logic that needs to take place between selecting an image, and hitting upload.
 An image should contain metadata tags, either on lightroom export, or on upload.
       Initially we will probably need to build a super simple frontend for this application to allow for the uploading.
+    - Tech to be used:
+        - Java ( latest ), Spring Framework, AWS DynamoDB, AWS S3 Bucket storage
     - Business Logic on image Select -> Upload:
         - Assign Image a UUID.
         - Pull any EXIF tags, if any exist.